bbcmicrobit/micropython/docs/microphone.rst

     recording and the sampling rate.
 The higher these values, the more memory it will use.

-    A lower sampling rate will reduce memory consumption and sound quality.
+    A lower sampling rate will reduce both memory consumption and sound quality.

     If there isn't enough memory available a ``MemoryError`` will be raised.